garazdawi/erlang.github.io/_posts/2021-5-12-My-OTP-24-Highlights.md

 additions to Erlang/OTP that I am most excited about!

 Erlang/OTP 24 includes contributions from 60+ external contributors totalling
-1390 commits changing 0.5 million(!) lines of code.
+1400+ commits, 300+ PRs and changing 0.5 million(!) lines of code.
 Though I'm not sure the line number should count as we vendored all of [AsmJit] and re-generated the wxWidgets support.
+If we ignore AsmJit and wx, there are still 260k lines of code added and 320k lined removed, which is about 100k more than what our releases normally contain.

 You can download the readme describing the changes here: [Erlang/OTP 24 Readme].
 Or, as always, look at the release notes of the application you are interested in.